MagicCube/vscode-import-formatter/README.md

 # Import Formatter

-Automatically sort the leading import and require statements.
+A VSCode plugin which automatically sort the leading import and require statements.